PadLex/Game-Smith-backend/README.md

 * loadDB - Loads two pre-built CSV files into memory for later use.

 * recommendScore - Recommends an evaluation score for a game based its' nearest neighbors - either BoardGameGeek scores or metric scores can be used to do this.
 For this method, loadDB is necessary.

+## Recommender System

+* Firstly, since I'm using files that are larger than 100 MB I used git LFS to push it into main, so install git LFS and pull the large files using "git lfs pull" (Sorry for this)

+* To run my code run the Main in 'GUI/WelcomeDialogue' which is meant to introduce the user to the application

+* For Alex to integrate the code, you are able to access the recommended games in "GUI/ReccomenderStarter" in line 312, I presented it as a String titled desc_format which should be the descriptions in the format you want, I printed the output so you can see, let me know if I should change it.